Dibyendu-13/ANONY_MENTAL_HEALTH_WEBSITE/backend/Readme.md

 ## Introduction

-This is a backend application for a web platform featuring user authentication, chat functionality, notifications, posts, and questions.
+This is a backend application for a web platform featuring user authentication, chat functionality, notifications, **POST**s, and questions.
 It includes real-time messaging, robust data management with MongoDB, and JWT-based authentication for secure access.

 ---